Claire Dean

 Qapaq Qoyas

 The role of the maqt'a is to keep the streets clear for the dancers, a task they happily complete by scaring the audience.
 As a visitor, it is easy, to fall into the rhythm of the town, to become captivated by the songs and enjoy the constant supply of free alcohol.
-But then the festival ends and you get back on a bus to the Inca capital.
+But then the festival ends and you get back on a bus to the Inca capital of Cusco.

 Festival is Underway

 For Paucartambo residents, the festival is never truly over.
 Their entire lives, seem to revolve around the preparations for the festival.
 Being a dancer is no small responsibility.
 To even be accepted into a dance, you have to prove yourself a worthy candidate.
 Some people spend six or seven years trying to join a dance before they are admitted.
-This is especially true for women, since there are fewer dances that include them, and only unmarried women are allowed.
+This is especially true for women since there are few dances that include them, and only unmarried women are allowed.
 Once you have joined a dance, you make a solemn promise to the Virgin that you will be back the next year to offer your dance to her.
 When they are not dancing, they are practicing.
 Like all other dancers, they spend the year rehearsing the routines and working on costumes, each of which is designed to be unique.
-The relationship that people have with the Mamacha Carmen is very personal and mystical, and breaks from the structures of the Catholic church.
+The relationship that people have with the Mamacha Carmen is very personal and mystical and breaks from the structures of the Catholic church.

 Paucartambo Face Masks